Busting 7 myths associated with employee training and development

 Consider the most recent employee training and development program that you were in charge of organizing.
 Have all of the relevant staff signed up for the employee training session?
 Have they attended the training on the correct dates and at the appropriate times?
 Was the majority of the feedback received subsequently favorable?
 Improving your company’s learning and development (L&D) program starts with answering these questions, but that’s just the beginning.
 If you find yourself answering “no” to any of these questions, it is a good clue that your organization may face severe challenges preventing professional progress.
-It is all too easy to be led in the wrong way when constructing your learning programs because there are so many myths around the subject of employee training.
+It is all too easy to be led in the wrong way when constructing your learning programs because there are so many myths around the subject of employee training and development.

-Debunking the top 7 myths related to corporate employee training
+Debunking the top 7 myths related to corporate employee training and development

-Concerning the components that comprise successful learning and development program, there is a plethora of commentary and urban legends floating around the internet.
+Concerning the components that comprise successful training and development program, there is a plethora of commentary and urban legends floating around the internet.
 Let’s look at seven of the most common misconceptions that could come up in conversation.

 Myth 1#: A physical classroom is required for optimal employee training and development

 This was once thought to be the case because there weren’t any alternatives to learning in a physical classroom.
 However, businesses now have a variety of online e-learning solutions that can be equally effective without requiring face-to-face meetings.
 In addition to reducing the time and expense of development, remote learning has shown to be helpful in the past year.
 Employees can learn at their own pace while sitting at their workstations instead of in a classroom.
 It’s less distracting to their day and can be especially helpful when workers need to repeat or refer back to complex knowledge in the future.

 Myth #2: Employees will not retain the instructions given